The Work We Do – Projects

 Grounds Maintenance

 The Parish Council has for several years undertaken the maintenance of the roundabouts in Formby, including both the planted and lawned areas.
 This is in addition to the undertaking of general landscaping, tree replacements and major tree pruning of the old village trees.
-For more information on environment work, see the Environment section below.
+For more information on environment work, see the Work We Do – Environment page.

 Community Fund